somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

    - Languages have different sublanguages, that is, they have multiple different phases that make them up which may create a range of Rigidity or Entropy for a given Language.
 Just like in Nature, a fluid has a range of entropy but it is usually much higher than that of a solid.
    -For example, the Language of Mathematics is more rigid than the Language of English.
 That is, English Language has higher Entropy than Mathematics.
 On the other hand, Programming Languages are more rigid than the Language of Mathematics.
 Formal Languages are more Rigid than Natural Languages.

-* In the limiting case of Languages, we obtain Empty Language which is no Language at all and is formless, and the Zero Language which is absolutely rigid or has No degree of freedom or zero Entropy.
+* In the limiting case of Languages, we obtain Empty Language which is no Language at all (is formless), and the Zero Language which is absolutely rigid or has No degree of freedom or zero Entropy.
 Any given Language lies between these two limiting cases.
 Hence, the Empty Language can only be obtained by Integration and the Zero Language can only be obtained by Differentiation.
-In a sequence of Phases of a Language with different rigidity, the Language closest to the Empty Language is called the "Universal Integral Phase Language" or the "Limit Language" whereas the Language closest to the Zero Language is called the "Irreducible Language" or the "Colimit Language".
+In a sequence or continuum of Phases of a Language with different rigidity, the Language closest to the Empty Language will be called the "Universal Integral Phase Language" or the "Limit Language" whereas the Language closest to the Zero Language will be called the "Irreducible Language" or the "Colimit Language".

 * Corresponding to each Language, there are dynamics which arise in the possible substructures within each particular Language.
 For example, in the Language of Numbers, there exists a Language of Prime numbers which represent their own particular dynamics.